neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/5-methods/chapter.md

 ## Learn

-We saw how to make constant methods using the `@constant` annotation, but now let's look at what happens when we have a non-constant method.
+We saw how to make constant methods using the `@constant` decorator, but now let's look at what happens when we have a non-constant method.

 ```typescript
 import { Address, Fixed, MapStorage, SmartContract } from '@neo-one/smart-contract';